-Even though I haven’t posted this past week, I have been getting some behind the scene steps ready for some upcoming projects.
+Even though I haven’t posted this past week, I have been getting some behind the scene steps ready for some upcoming projects…like a ribbon organizer.
 It takes time to gather all the supplies and to think my ideas through.
 Once I have a plan, I am set to go.
 Today I am working on 5 projects.
 When one is drying, I start on another.
-When I get in this this kind of frenzy – it usually is induced by seeing the wonders of paint – easy and inexpensive transformation.
-I call these times in m life a “Decorating Marathon”.
+When I get in this kind of frenzy – which is usually induced by seeing the wonders of paint – easy and inexpensive transformation.
+I call these times in my life a “Decorating Marathon”.

 If you have been reading my blog for sometime, you may remember this project.
 It was the first stage of how I created my worktable in my studioffice.